Skip to main content

 The "no purchase necessary" wrapper doesn't change the underlying math, it just changes who's allowed to play and how prizes get paid out.
 The only way for a sweepstakes operator to keep the lights on is for players, in aggregate, to lose more SC than they redeem.

 PLEASE DO NOT PLAY WITH MONEY YOU CANNOT AFFORD TO LOSE.
 Set a budget before you buy a coin pack, treat it as entertainment spending, and walk away when you hit your limit.
-If play has stopped being fun, the National Council on Problem Play helpline is 1-800-522-4700.
+If gaming has stopped being fun, the National Council on Problem Play helpline is 1-800-522-4700.

 Where this casino is available